 First-time borrowers may receive Direct Subsidized Loans for no more than 150 percent of the published length of an academic program.
 There are annual and lifetime aggregate limits to loan amounts.
 Students interested in Direct Loans must complete the Entrance Loan Counseling, as well as a Master Promissory Note, a legal loan agreement in which you agree to pay back borrowed money with interest.

-The aggregate, or lifetime, limit is the maximum total amount a student can receive in federal loans.
+Direct Loans have aggregate, or lifetime, limits based on a student's status.
+The aggregate limit is the maximum total amount a student can receive in federal loans.

 Work-Study provides part-time jobs for students to earn money for college expenses.